Pine Script alertcondition(): Build Custom TradingView Alerts

 Breaking It Down:

-- condition: This is your "when should this fire?" logic (true/false)
+- condition: Your "when should this fire?" logic (true/false)

-- title: What you'll see in TradingView's alert menu (keep it clear)
+- title: What shows up in TradingView's alert menu (keep it descriptive)

-- message: The actual text that gets sent to your phone/email
+- message: The actual text sent to your phone or email

-alertcondition() doesn't just start firing alerts the moment you run your script.
-Instead, it registers your conditions with TradingView, then YOU decide which ones to turn on through the platform's alert interface.
+alertcondition() doesn't fire alerts the moment your script runs.
+It registers conditions with TradingView, and then YOU decide which ones to activate through the platform's alert interface.

-This is actually brilliant design - imagine if every Pine Script you loaded started bombarding you with alerts immediately.
-Instead, you get to pick and choose which signals matter for your current strategy.
-If you're just testing something or working with indicators for learning Pine Script from scratch, you can keep alerts off until you're ready.
+This design makes sense — imagine if every Pine Script you loaded started spamming you with notifications.
+Instead, you pick which signals matter for your current strategy.
+When I'm testing new ideas or working through Pine Script fundamentals, I keep alerts off until I'm ready to go live.

-alertcondition() vs alert(): Which One Should You Actually Use?
+alertcondition() vs alert(): Which One Should You Use?

-Pine Script gives you two ways to create alerts, and honestly, most people get confused about when to use which.
-Let me break it down in simple terms:
+Pine Script gives you two ways to create alerts, and most people get confused about when to use which.
+I've made both mistakes myself.

 alertcondition() is for: